Xuan Dou Zhi Wang / King of Combat

 The character selection screen as of August 2013.

 Early on, the game was swiftly dubbed a "King of Fighters knock-off" due to the familiar character designs and gameplay.
-However, there is a reason for this: In China, video game consoles are technically banned ever since the year 2000.
+However, there is actually a legitimate reason for this: In China, video game consoles are technically banned ever since the year 2000.
 However, it's not uncommon to see systems make their way into China through Hong Kong and Taiwan... but even so, the Chinese have to develop alternative products to meet the needs of its market.
 The development of Xuan Dou Zhi Wang in a way reflects the wishes of Chinese gamers to play something at least "similar" to King of Fighters at home.
 Another interesting fact: Tencent was a developer for the canceled KOF online project (The King of Fighters World) from a few years back.

 So it's interesting that Tencent is now working with SNK Playmore in this "strategic alliance".
-Now with the exposure from SNK, the chance of an official widespread launch of the game is more possible.
+Now with the exposure from SNK, the chance of an official widespread launch of the game is more possible than before.
 On April 18th, Tencent announced that in the second quarter of 2013 they will release the game for the Windows 8 platform, meaning tablets and phones running Windows 8 will be compatible with the game.
 However, an actual "physical" version of the game has yet to be announced.

 A Kung Fu Panda knock-off is also in the game.